rampatra/animatescroll.js/README.md

 This plugin supports more than 30 different styles of scrolling.
 The easing option lets you choose a particular style of scrolling according to your choice.

-The different easing effetcs are:
+The different easing effects are:

 <pre><code>swing, easeInQuad, easeOutQuad, easeInOutQuad, easeInCubic, easeOutCubic, easeInOutCubic, easeInQuart,
 easeOutQuart, easeInOutQuart, easeInQuint, easeOutQuint, easeInOutQuint, easeInSine, easeOutSine, easeInOutSine,